 root@linuxnix:~# grep "$NAME1" file1.txt Nathan 20 Wipro Newyark root@linuxnix:~#

 See the difference?
-So it depends when you want to use single quotes and double quotes.
+So it depends on when you want to use single quotes and double quotes.
 If you want to pass shell variables to grep use double quotes and remaining time always use single quotes.

 root@linuxnix:~# grep -v 'Nathan' file1.txt surendra 31 IBM Chennai Steve 45 BOA London Barbi 25 EasyCMDB Christchurch Max 25 Easy CMDB Christchurch David 20 ai Newyark

-Example 8: How about getting count of a word in a file?
+Example 8: How about getting the count of a word in a file?
 Search for word ‘Easy’ and tell me how many times it is there in the file.

 root@linuxnix:~# grep -c 'Easy' file1.txt 2